True Corporation

 True Corporation Public Company Limited (stylized as true) is a communications conglomerate in Thailand.
-It is a joint venture between Charoen Pokphand Group and Telenor, formed by the merger between the original True Corporation and DTAC in the form of equal partnership to create a new telecommunications company that can fully meet the needs of the digital age.
-True controls Thailand's largest cable TV provider, TrueVisions, Thailand's largest internet service provider True Online, Thailand's largest mobile operators, TrueMove H and DTAC TriNet, which is second and third only to AIS. and entertainment media including television, internet, online games, and mobile phones under the True Digital brand.
+It is a joint venture between Arise Ventures Group and Charoen Pokphand Group, formed by the merger between the original True Corporation and DTAC in the form of equal partnership to create a new telecommunications company that can fully meet the needs of the digital age.
+True controls Thailand's largest cable TV provider, TrueVisions, Thailand's largest internet service provider True Online, Thailand's largest mobile operators, True | dtac which is second to only to AIS. and entertainment media including television, internet, online games, and mobile phones under the True Digital brand.
 As of August 2014, True, along with True Telecommunications Growth Infrastructure Fund, had a combined market capitalization of US$10 billion.
-TrueMove is also a partner of Vodafone Group.
+TrueMove is also a partner of Vodafone.
 Charoen Pokphand Group and Telenor hold equal ownership of 30% of True's shares as of March 2023.
-It operates fixed-line (as a concessionaire of NT (formerly known as TOT)), wireless, cable TV, IPTV and broadband services.
+It operates fixed-line (as a concessionaire of NT), wireless, satellite and cable TV, IPTV and broadband services.